Credit for Prior Learning (Non-Traditional Credit)

 Advanced Placement refers to a college testing result that, once established criteria are met, allows first-semester freshmen, transfer students who have not attempted the next course in sequence at the former institution, and high school students enrolled in Dual Enrollment programs to receive college credits in certain English and mathematics courses without actually completing those courses.
-Such credit is contingent upon the submission of American College Testing (ACT) scores that (a) meet the College’s criteria and (b) are no more than three (3) years old.
-The student’s highest relevant ACT scores will be considered.
+Such credit is contingent upon the submission of American College Testing (ACT) and ACCUPLACER scores that (a) meet the College’s criteria and (b) are no more than three (3) years old.

-Additionally, first-time freshman students are automatically considered for Advanced Placement credit if they enroll in the advanced course before the completion of thirty academic credits at Delgado.
+Additionally, first-time freshman and dual enrollment students are automatically considered for Advanced Placement credit if they enroll in the advanced course before the completion of thirty academic credits at Delgado.
 Transfer students who have not attempted the next course in sequence at the former institution must request Advanced Placement credit before the completion of thirty academic credits at Delgado.
-Dual Enrollment students must request Advanced Placement credit within the semester of enrollment in the higher level course.

 The general policies concerning credit from non-traditional sources are applicable.

 A student who has an ACT score in English of 25 or higher may receive Advanced Placement credit in ENGL 101 if he/she completes ENGL 102 with a grade of “C” or higher.

 - A student who has an ACT score in mathematics of 22-26 may receive Advanced Placement credit in MATH 120 if he/she completes MATH 128 or MATH 130 with a grade of “C” or higher.